 Small plastic toys

 Your hairbrush can hold almost 3,500 colonies of bacteria, according to University of Arizona research.
 Remove any stray hairs and drop your brush in the silverware tray for a thorough cleanse.
-Remember: only plastic brushes or combs.
+Remember only plastic brushes or combs.
 Wooden or boar-bristle brushes will get ruined.
 Next, here are the things you didn’t know you could put in the washing machine.

 Even rain boots deserve a good rinse once in a while.
 Remove the liners and lay them down horizontally.
 Here are the best rain boots for women to buy this rainy season.